 - Ethics in Practice (NQF 8, 12 credits)

 - Psychotherapeutic Models of Intervention (NQF 8, 18 credits)

 - Psychometric Assessment for the Registered Counsellor (NQF 8, 18 credits)

 Download the Honours [BPsych Equivalent] descriptor modules here

 Minimum Entrance Requirements:

-All applicants for this programme are required to undergo a screening and selection process.
+All applicants for the Bachelor of Social Science Honours in Psychology [BPsych Equivalent Programme] are required to undergo a screening and selection process.
 As per the Health Professions Council of South Africa’s requirements, the maximum number of applicants accepted into this programme is limited to 15 students per approved campus, i.e. Cape Town, Johannesburg, and Pretoria campuses.

 - A minimum of an appropriate Bachelor’s Degree (NQF level 7) or appropriate Advanced Diploma with a psychology major, having achieved a grade point average (GPA) of 65% and/or above in all psychology subjects undertaken in the final year (exit level) of study.